Top

 (Read Spanish road-trip part 2/4: Valencia here!)

-Most of the international stereotypes about Spain are fed into the traditions of Andalusia (Andalucia, in Spanish): tapas, good wine, bull fighting and, particularly, the music – sevillanas and flamenco.
+Most of the international stereotypes one comes across about Spain, have been inspired by the traditions of Andalusia (Andalucia, in Spanish): tapas, good wine, bull fighting and, particularly, the music – sevillanas and flamenco.

-Andalucia has all of this… and a bit more!
+Andalucia has indeed all of the above… but also a bit more!

 Granada: and we were back in Moorish lands…

-Most of the sights with historical and touristic interest in the South of Spain are connected with the Moor occupation of this lands, centuries ago.
-After living in Dubai for 5 years, we didn’t know what to expect of the so acclaimed Moorish architecture in these areas.
+Most of the sights of historical and touristic interest in the South of Spain are connected with the Moor occupation of this lands, centuries ago.
+After living in Dubai for 5 years, we didn’t know what to expect of the much acclaimed Moorish architecture in these areas.

 Albazin, old neightbourhood of Granada